Vanessa Carlton channels Carole King on Broadway

 “I was really a young female artist packaged as a pop star and I was trying to follow the rules and I got to a point where I just ran out of juice,” she said.
 “I kind of hit that ceiling within myself as an artist in like 2010, where I was like ‘I can’t create music the way I’ve been doing it.
 I need to change everything.'”

-She started over, releasing the independent “Rabbits on the Run” in 2011 and the admired CD “Liberman” in 2015.
+She started over, releasing the independent “Rabbits on the Run” in 2011 and the admired album “Liberman” in 2015.
 She submitted the demo to “Liberman” to her current label, Dine Alone Records, anonymously so that no prior baggage would cloud its evaluation.

 “I wanted to be able to start a new relationship based on the music,” Carlton said, revealing that a new album is due next year.
 “I get to start over with people.
 And that’s what Carole got to do, too.
 It feels so good when you have a horizon that’s open to you.”